 - Blu-ray Released: 6 February 2017

-- Starring Al Pacino, Robert De Niro, Tom Sizemore, Diane Venora, Amy Brenneman, Ashley Judd, Mykelti Williamson, Wes Studi, Ted Levine, Jon Voight,
+- Stars: Al Pacino, Robert De Niro, Tom Sizemore, Diane Venora, Amy Brenneman, Ashley Judd, Mykelti Williamson, Wes Studi, Ted Levine, Jon Voight,

 Neil McCauley (Robert De Niro) is a career criminal who along with his crew specialises in armed heists.
 On his trail is LAPD Lieutenant Vincent Hanna (Al Pacino), he is pretty sure who is carrying out these robberies but is always one step behind them.
 As the tension and action hits immeasurably heights it all looks to be heading for an epic showdown between the two.

 The film is written and directed by Michael Mann with the cinematography handled by Dante Spinotti.

 Slick and stylishly delivered in a typically Michael Mann way.
 Heat simply looks breathtaking, the shots a perfectly set up and scenes whether set in the day or at night really do blow you away.

 Mann really knows how create something really special in terms of the look or cinematography.
 Visually this is a masterpiece.

 Music / Audio Effects

 The music is provided by Elliot Goldenthal and perfectly suits the film in terms of tone and mood.
 The main theme is a kind of guitar sound that is simply beautiful increasing the emotion of any given situation in a haunting style.